BrandtRobert/releaseboard-docker/README.md

 ```
 That's it!
 The application should be up and running on http://localhost:80/

+*Windows Users: you can simply download or copy the Dockerfile from this repo, since you don't have curl*

 To stop the application at anytime, run:
 ```
 docker-compose stop